 When you reach your targeted retirement date, 25% will be invested in the Aegon BlackRock Cash Fund (so that you can take your tax-free lump sum).
-The balance (75%) will be in the BlackRock Pre-Retirement Fund, which aims to track the cost of buying an annuity.
-This Pre-Retirement Fund invests mainly in UK government bonds (also known as gilts, or fixed-interest bonds), UK corporate bonds and other fixed income assets.
+The balance (75%) will be in the Aegon BlackRock Pre-Retirement Fund, which aims to track the cost of buying an annuity.
+This Pre-Retirement Fund invests mainly in UK government bonds (gilts), UK corporate bonds and other fixed income assets.